top of page

 Effective Scales Practice: What, Why, and How

-Disclaimer: a few aspects of this article are specific to the violin, but the majority of this article is applicable to all string instruments! :) Introduction: Why should I practice my scales?
+By Caileen Wan Disclaimer: a few aspects of this article are specific to the violin, but the majority of this article is applicable to all string instruments! :) Introduction: Why should I practice my scales?
 Practicing technique can often feel like the most boring part of your practice session, but as every teacher will tell you, it’s truly the most effective and essential tool to improve your playing.
-Techniques like shifting, vibrato, double stops are the building blocks of playing, and
+Techniques like shifting, vibrato, double stops are the building blocks o

 Dec 9, 20257 min read